 - It’s drainage basin is over 750,000 square km.

 - The river is prone to flooding.
 In 1887 Yellow river floods took the lives of about 900,000 people., and a similar thing happened in 1931 and 1938.

-- Modern dams have been used to control the flow of the Huang He River, and levees and dykes are constantly being rebuilt and redesigned.
+- Modern dams have been used to control the flow of the Huang He River, and levees are constantly being rebuilt and redesigned.
 One of the biggest problems facing the engineers is the build up of silt.
 Yellow River reservoirs need frequent dredging to maintain their water storage capacity.
 Although China is able to prevent the Yellow River from flooding under normal circumstances, people believe that the flood defenses won’t withstand a once-in-a-generation flood.